fantastizeey1/finals/README.md

    - Create notes with a character limit of 200.
    - Assign a category to notes or create a new category dynamically.
+   - Assign a priority to notes (High, Medium, Low).

 2. **Search Notes:**